 When it comes to hiring, it takes time and practice to learn how to streamline the process and find the right candidate for the job.
 It’s important to not only make sure your candidate is qualified but also is a great cultural fit who is bought into your vision.

-I have made my fair share of hiring mistakes in the past, and I have used the lessons learned from those experiences to fine tune the hiring process.
+I have made my fair share of hiring mistakes in the past, and I have used the lessons learned from those experiences to fine-tune the hiring process.
 The following steps will help lower your turnover by screening each candidate for the qualities that will be the best fit for your business.

 - Do your homework.
 Clearly define what it is you are looking for in a candidate.
-A well written job description will clearly explain the expectations for the job you are looking to fill.
-It should include the overall purpose of the job, duties, qualifications and clear next steps for the interview process.
+A well-written job description will clearly explain the expectations for the job you are looking to fill.
+It should include the overall purpose of the job, duties, qualifications, and clear next steps for the interview process.
 Define the timeline, number of interviews, and who will be involved internally.

 - Determine who will screen resumes and potential candidates.
 Create a clear list of what skills and experience a desired resume would include.
-According to Jobvite, 1 in 6 candidates who apply for a job will be invited to an interview.
+According to Jobvite, one in six candidates who apply for a job will be invited to an interview.
 This step in narrowing down the pool of candidates is critical.
 If you don’t do it effectively you could be leaving top talent out of the interview process.

-- Completing the Final Interview.
+- Complete the Final Interview.
 By this point in the process, the pool of candidates should be narrowed down considerably.
 I encourage you to use the final interview to test their skills.
-This will allow you to see the quality of the work that they each could provide.
+This will allow you to see the quality of the work they each could provide.
 Talk about various challenges that could arise in the position and how they would respond if they have the job.
 I also recommend that you bring up their references and ask how they believe their previous colleagues would review them.
-This will provide key context for past work and helps to encourage more candid, honest answers about their experience.
+This will provide key context for past work and encourage more candid, honest answers about their experience.